 This project aimed to understand the implications of conflict-related demographic change for health financing and social protection policies intended to ensure access to healthcare without impoverishing effects.

 The study reanalysed new and existing quantitative data sets from Cambodia, Sierra Leone and Uganda, aiming to identify changes in household structures that respond to demographic change, and associations with poverty, access to health care and health expenditures.
 It also carried out complementary qualitative research in each country to gain a more thorough understanding of the nature and impact of conflict-related missing generations and gender imbalances.
 An analysis of health financing and social protection policies was carried out to review how they respond to the kind of problems identified in the qualitative and quantitative components of the study.

 Countries and policy context

-We are working in Cambodia, Uganda and Sierra Leone, where initial ReBUILD work was carried out on access to health services during and after conflict.
+We worked in Cambodia, Uganda and Sierra Leone, where initial ReBUILD work was carried out on access to health services during and after conflict.
 Each country has established mechanisms aimed at protecting poor households from impoverishing health expenditures (most notably free public health care in Uganda, targeted free public health care in Sierra Leone and health equity funds in Cambodia).
 Cambodia and Uganda are also expanding social protection more broadly, with the introduction of a targeted and limited pension system being piloted in Northern Uganda and a disability compensation scheme in Cambodia .

 Expected areas of influence